deep-sea-tactics/robot/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://github.com/LeoDog896/Landstown-Robotics-Challenge)

-This is the repository for the LHS robotics challenge.
+This is the repository for the LHS Robotics Challenge.

-To run, open VSCode (or gitpod, or github codespaces) and use `CTRL + SHIFT + B` -- select the `Development` build task.
+To run, open VSCode (or Gitpod, or GitHub Codespaces) and use `CTRL + SHIFT + B` -- select the `Development` build task.

 ## Running

-There are a few utility scripts for proejct maitnence:
+There are a few utility scripts for project maintenance:

 | Script                        | Description                                                        |
 | ----------------------------- | ------------------------------------------------------------------ |